We’re solving real problems for real people where they live and work

 "People and partnerships are the heart of the Oregon Agricultural Experiment Station research enterprise.
 Oregon producers, processors, marketers and our OSU scientists, technicians, support staff and students are critically important to identifying and solving the agricultural research challenges that confront people today."

-Emeritus Dean, OSU College of Agrictulural Science
+Emeritus Dean, OSU College of Agricultural Sciences

 Emeritus Director, Oregon Agcitultural Experiment Station

 Here’s how OAES works: OAES is a statewide research network of Oregon State University scientists working on the Corvallis campus and at branch station facilities throughout the state, all focused on one overarching goal -- to improve life for present and future generations of Oregonians.
 Our scientists are attached to more than 20 departments within the Colleges of Agricultural Sciences, Science, Veterinary Medicine, Health and Human Sciences, Forestry, and Engineering.
 Our scientists work with the agriculture/food industry, natural resource entities, and others at the local level and statewide to ensure they are addressing the most pressing and important needs today and far into the future.
 They also work in internationally recognized centers and institutes that address specific research needs, such as diseases in fish in the Pacific Northwest, and critical natural resource issues.
-In 2010, OAES brought into Oregon more than $55 million in external research funding.

 Money for Station research comes from several sources.
 The state general fund provides less than 30 percent of the Station’s annual funding.
 Over 55 percent comes from research grants and contracts from federal and state agencies, private sources and foundations.
 Other funds come from product sales and service fees.